JKhawaja/concurrency/Outline.md

 This is why it is better to assign immutability to CDS nodes that way regardless of what UI a node or edges is in, if it is immutable it can never be changed by any access procedure.

-### Atomic Modification Sequences composition is Non-Commutative
+### Acidic Procedures composition is Non-Commutative

 NOTE: combining trees only work because addition is a commutative operation.

-In arbitrary V-DDAGs we will need some form of composition for atomic modification sequences.
-That composition will be Non-Commutative, and will *only* depend on the topology of the DDAG i.e. ordering for nodes that are not dependent on each other will not matter (thus commutative), but if a node is dependent on another node then the dependency operation must occur before the dependent operation (non-commutative).
+In arbitrary DGs we will need some form of composition for acidic procedure sequences.
+That composition will be non-commutative, and will *only* depend on the topology of the DG i.e. the ordering of nodes that are not dependent on each other will not matter (thus commutative), but if a node is dependent on another node then the dependency operation must occur before the dependent operation (non-commutative).

-### Problem

-- Technically, our algorithm is not free of "blocking"
-    + In that, threads can still stall internally and cause dependents to stall forever as well.
-    + We could implement a form of preemption where a thread waits a maximum number of time before moving ahead beyond an unfinished thread, and the thread that has not completed is removed and a new thread assigned to its position. (-- MAKE BETTER)
+This means that threads composed of multiple acidic procedures must ensure that acidic operations performed by the dependent thread do not occur before ALL acidic procedures in the dependency thread, that the acidic operation is dependent on, have occured.
+This implies that dependency relationships between threads can be more fine-grained (due to signaling) than just a hard "wait-till-dependency-completes" relationship.

 ### Pass by Reference
-s

 - We ALWAYS pass the following by reference ONLY (post-creation):
     + CDS
     + CDS Node